 On our iPad Air, we hit the home button, tapped the Settings app, and then tapped Bluetooth on the left side of the screen, to reveal the following screen.

 11. Next, Tap the Desired Device in this List that you Wish to Pair

 In our case here, that would be the Office Speaker device, as circled above.

 Then, if all goes well, your Mini plays a short burst of musical chord, and pairing then occurs.
 Your paired device then moves up from the Other Devices list to My Devices if you’re using the pairing feature on an iOS device, as shown next for our case; the purple circled Office Speaker device.

 12. Return to the Paired Bluetooth Devices screen in the Google Home App

 There, you’ll now find that the Google Home App had added the source device (your phone or tablet) to its known Bluetooth devices list, as illustrated in the next picture.
 Our pairing source device is called Tom’s iPad.

-You would unpair your Google Home Bluetooth speaker from a source Bluetooth device as follows.
+Lastly, you would unpair your Google Home from a source Bluetooth device as follows.
 Say “Okay Google, disconnect”.
 Or, say “Hey Google, disconnect”.
-Or, if you do not fancy giving voice commands, go into the Bluetooth settings on your source device.
-You can break the Bluetooth connection from there.
+Moreover, if you do not fancy giving voice commands, go into the Bluetooth settings on your source device.
+Then you can break the Bluetooth connection from there.

 - 2019-02-25: Added some tags.